CS601-F18/side-project-NoteShop/README.md

 * >**_Publish Notes_**
     * allow user to publish a note by entering the body of the note and add tags
     * the logic engine will also automatically generate the additional tags by the following logic:
-    * note -> inverted index -> term frequency hashMap -> select the term which appeal most frequently <br>
+    * note -> inverted index note factory -> term frequency hashMap -> select the term which appeal most frequently <br>
-      -> select the term which length is larger than 4(may be changed) -> add into the tags
+      -> select the term which pass the stop word test -> add into the tags
     * send to all the subscribers whose tag box have one of the tags by the publisher-broker-subscriber engine.

 <br>

 * >**_Note Box_**
-    * main page will remind the user if a new note is sent into his or her box
     * display all the notes writen by the user
     * display all the notes came from the others